-These are quality metallic Iron Mica colored pigments known as Candy Pearls ® that have a good deal of their ownirridescence built right in.
-The mixture, however, of our candy pearls® pigments will never be truly transparent, due to the fact that they are solid particles of mica and iron.
-This does not mean that you can’t acheive a good degree of transparency from the candy pearls® paint pigments, it’s just that you will acheive total coverage after several coats, being unable to see whatever is underneath.
-We suggest using about 1/2 of one of our bags per quart of base clear or intercoat clear.
+These are quality metallic Iron Mica colored pigments known as Candy Pearls ® that have a good deal of their own iridescence built right in.
+The mixture, however, of our Candy Pearls ® pigments will never be truly transparent, due to the fact that they are solid particles of mica and iron.
+This does not mean that you can’t acheive a good degree of transparency from the candy pearls® paint pigments, it’s just that you will achieve total coverage after several coats, being unable to see whatever is underneath.
+We suggest using about 1/2 of one of our bags per quart of base clear or inter coat clear.
 Using a full bag per quart would basically make a colored metallic pearl paint.
-Our Candy Pearls® paints can also be used to make your own chameleon paint pigments, by mixing them with different ghost pearl paint pigments.
+Our Candy Pearls ® paints can also be used to make your own chameleon paint pigments, by mixing them with different ghost pearl paint pigments.
 This is usually done by a 3 to 1 ghost Pearls to candy pearl paint ratio, sprayed in about 5 coats.
 This is not something for the apprentice to try, but more for a skilled pro with the common sense to spray out test panels before attempting to paint an entire project.
-As we have said in other articles on this site, there are literally millions of possibilities of what you can acheive in the custom paint realm by mixing and matching our products.
+As we have said in other articles on this site, there are literally millions of possibilities of what you can achieve in the custom paint realm by mixing and matching our products.

 If you must have a completely transparent candy paint job, there are other methods to doing it.
 Candy Pearls® paints have typically been a dye-based paint.
 Solvent-based dyes can be added to clear coats to create the identical candy paints that you will see being sold by the major manufacturers.
 The typical problem with true candies is that dyes will never hold up as long as pigments, and are very fragile to UV degradation.
 If you must have a true candy paint, go and get a small bottle of solvent based dye from a local reseller of dyes and make your own candy paint.